Spring Sale - up to 36% OFF

 Confirm the image version by inspecting the image

-Step 2: Pull the latest Docker image
+#Step 2: Pull the latest Docker image

-Next, you need to find out what the latest version of the Docker image is and pull the image to your Docker environment.
-You can check docker repositories for the latest images.
-For this, we're using the Nginx repository on Docker Hub.
+Start by navigating to the Nginx repository.
 From the "Tags" tab, you can see the different image tags.
 You'd usually just pull the image with the "latest" tag but it's best to pull using the version number.
 You can check the version of Nginx for the latest image by clicking on the tag to view more details.
 As of the time of this writing, the version of Nginx used for the latest image is 1.25.2 as can be seen in the screenshot below:

 Check the image version in the registry